 Be aware that restrictions may also apply to complementary medicines, such as vitamins and traditional medicines.

 If your medicine is illegal at your destination, ask your doctor about alternatives before you go.

-- Talk to your doctor or travel medicine specialist about any medicines or medical devices you are taking with you.
+Talk to your doctor or travel medicine specialist about any medicines or medical devices you are taking with you.
 This includes over-the-counter and complementary medicines.
-Make sure you only take them for your personal use.

-- Carry a letter from your doctor detailing any prescription medicines you are taking with you.
-The letter should include the name of the medicine, how much you are taking and that it is for your personal use.
-The Department of Human Services Travelling with PBS medicines web page provides a template letter you can give to your doctor.
+It’s a good idea to carry a letter from your doctor detailing any prescription medicines you are taking with you.
+This should include the name of the medicine and how much you are taking.
+The letter should state that it is for your personal use only.

 Take enough for your whole trip

-If you are going to be away for an extended period of time you should talk to your doctor about options for accessing medicines or medical devices overseas.
+If you are going to be away for an extended period of time, make sure the quantity you’re taking is within the law and talk to your doctor about options for accessing medicines or medical devices overseas.

 Medicines to be careful with

 Some medicines prescribed in Australia may be restricted or banned in other countries.
 Be careful if you need to travel with:

 - strong painkillers prescribed from a pain specialist or hospital